 Henry Edwards and Clarence Stephens were on the streets of the South Side at 10:30pm on July 7, 1924, when Pittsburgh Police Officer Joseph Jovanovic and his partner, John P. Abbott, encountered them.
 Believing the two men to be acting suspiciously, the officers stopped and searched them.
 As they did, Edwards drew a gun and shot both officers.
 Edwards and Stephens then fled the scene.

 Jovanovic, new to the force and only 22 years old, died en route to the hospital.
 Abbott, who was shot in the arm, was not seriously injured.

-Edwards, who worked at the nearby Jones & Laughlin steel mill, had recently been searched by police, who viewed him as a suspect in the robbery of a South Side bar.
+Edwards, North Carolina-born, 34-years old, single laborer at the nearby Jones & Laughlin steel mill, had recently been searched by police, who viewed him as a suspect in the robbery of a South Side bar.

 Within a day of Jovanovic’s murder as many as thirty Black men, including Edwards and Stephens, had been arrested as suspects.